vinitsawant29/media-services-dotnet-functions-integration/media-functions-for-logic-app/LiveStreamAnalysis.md

 Please note that it may take some time for the Service Principal to be active.

 ### 3. Deploy the Azure functions

 If not already done : fork the repo, deploy Azure Functions and select the **"media-functions-for-logic-app"** Project (IMPORTANT!)

 Follow the guidelines in the [git tutorial](1-CONTRIBUTION-GUIDE/git-tutorial.md) for details on how to fork the project and use Git properly with this project.

-Note : if you never provided your GitHub account in the Azure portal before, the continous integration probably will probably fail and you won't see the functions.
+Note : if you never provided your GitHub account in the Azure portal before, the continuous integration will probably fail and you won't see the functions.
 In that case, you need to setup it manually.
-Go to your azure functions deployment / Functions app settings / Configure continous integration.
+Go to your azure functions deployment / Functions app settings / Configure continuous integration.
 Select GitHub as a source and configure it to use your fork.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fmedia-services-dotnet-functions-integration%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 ### 4. Create a Cosmos database and collection

 By default, the template is configured to use a database named "vidb" and a collection named "vicol".
 So please create such database and collection.
 Use "/date" as the partition key for the collection.
 Create a settings 'CosmosDBConnectionString' in the Azure functions app settings and store in it the Cosmos DB Connection string.
 It is used by the function to retrieve the insights and pass them to the player.

 ### 5. Configure live streaming with AMS

 You should use AMS v2 because subclipping is not yet available in AMS v3.
 You can use the REST API, SDKs, Azure portal or [AMSE for v2](http://aka.ms/amseforv2).

 Make sure that the AMS streaming endpoint is started.